gldog/anonymize_jira_users/README.md

                             Write a configuration-template.
 Defaults to
                             my_bare_default_config.cfg.

+## Parameters for command "recreate-report"
+    -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                          Log-level.
+Defaults to INFO.
+    -i REPORT_DETAILS_JSON, --recreate-report REPORT_DETAILS_JSON
+                          report_details.json from a previous run to re-create the report.json and report.csv from.
+    -o REPORT_OUT_DIR, --report-out-dir REPORT_OUT_DIR
+                          Output-directory to write the re-created reports into.
+                          If it doesn't exist, it'll be created.
+If it does exist, the Anonymizer aborts.
+Defaults to '.'.

 ## The config-file

-Most of the command-line-options can be set in a config-file.
+Most of the command-line options can be set in a config-file.
 A template for this file can be generated with `python anonymize_jira_users.pyz write-config-template -f`.

 A minimal config-file consists of: